Path

 1. GHG emissions here refer to insurers’ and reinsurers’ Scope 1, 2 and 3 emissions.
 Insurers’ and reinsurers’ Scope 3 emissions should include their customers’ Scope 1 and 2 and Scope 3 emissions, where significant, and where data allows.

-In 2020, Zurich Resilience Solutions launched dedicated risk management services to help businesses understand their exposure to natural hazards, and tackle climate change risks, addressing current and future physical risks related to natural hazards and climate change, and ultimately helping them to reach net-zero.
+In 2020, Zurich Resilience Solutions launched dedicated risk management services to help businesses understand their exposure to natural hazards, and tackle climate change risks, addressing current and future physical risks related to natural hazards and climate change, and ultimately helping businesses to reach net-zero.

 Zurich uses Post-Event Review Capability (PERC) methodology to conduct research and independent reviews of natural catastrophes to identify best practice and opportunities for improvement.
 In 2021, Zurich Australia released a PERC report about the 2018/19 Tasmanian bushfires.